 What are the rules for traveling to Italy?

-US citizens who take a Covid tested flight (American, Delta, and Alitalia all offer them) can visit Italy for tourism without having to quarantine.
-To enter, visitors must meet the following conditions:
+US citizens can visit Italy for tourism without having to quarantine.
+To enter, visitors ages 6 and up (children under six can enter without vaccination or testing) must meet one of the following conditions:

 Is a pre-flight test required?